markqvist/Reticulum/docs/manual/_sources/gettingstartedfast.rst.txt

 Reticulum on ARM64
 ==============================================
 On some architectures, including ARM64, not all dependencies have precompiled binaries.
-On such systems, you will need to install ``python3-dev`` before installing Reticulum or programs that depend on Reticulum.
+On such systems, you may need to install ``python3-dev`` before installing Reticulum or programs that depend on Reticulum.

 .. code::